actions-marketplace-validations/choiwlsd_readme-translate-kr-en/README.md

           git push
 ```

+### Create the first translation

+Adding the workflow file does not immediately run it when `README.md` has not changed.
+After committing and pushing the workflow file to the default branch:

+1. Open the repository's **Actions** tab on GitHub.
+2. Select **Sync Korean README**.
+3. Select **Run workflow**, choose the default branch, and run it.
+4. Wait for the workflow to finish.
+It will create and commit `README.ko.md` without requiring another edit to `README.md`.

+The workflow must exist on the default branch before the **Run workflow** button is available.
+If the commit step is denied, open **Settings → Actions → General → Workflow permissions** and make sure GitHub Actions is allowed to write repository contents.
+Organization policy or branch protection can still prevent direct pushes.

+After the first translation, every later push that changes `README.md` runs the workflow automatically.
+You can also use **Run workflow** again whenever you want to regenerate the translation without editing the source README.

 The first run downloads the translation model.
 Later runs reuse the Hugging Face model cache managed by the Action.

 > Repositories with branch protection may reject direct pushes from `GITHUB_TOKEN`.
 Allow GitHub Actions to push to the target branch or adapt the final step to open a pull request.